JosephCHS/JosephCHS/README.md

 ## 🎯 About Me

-> *"Automating the world, one Python script at a time"* 🐍

 <table>
 <tr>
 <td width="60%">

 ### 🚀 **What Drives Me**
-- 🌊 **Proud Norman** living in beautiful France
+- 🌊 **Proud Norman** raised on cliffs, cider, and Camembert... and Neufchâtel!
+- ♟️ **Chess player** with a soft spot for the Scotch Game
 - 🧠 **Problem solver** who loves turning complex data into actionable insights
-- 🏗️ **Infrastructure enthusiast** building robust, scalable home lab environments
+- 🏗️ **Infrastructure enthusiast** building scalable environments
 - 🎬 **Media connoisseur** running a full-stack entertainment ecosystem
 - 🔐 **Privacy advocate** who believes in self-hosted, secure solutions